 Personal trainer certifications are offered by many sports and exercise organizations, used to show that a trainer knows the latest methods and techniques (1).

 Many large gyms will only hire trainers with certifications.
 By getting certified, you can increase the number of job opportunities available to you, as well as increase your earning potential.
 Personal trainer certifications are also useful for those interested in teaching group classes (2).

 This is one of the most effective ways of increasing the amount of money you make per session and expanding your client base.
 Furthermore, personal trainer certifications allow you to specialize in specific areas, such as strength training and physical therapy; which can be useful as you try to attract new clients.

 Best Personal Trainer Certifications

-NASM Personal Trainer Exam Prep is our number 1 pick of 2020.
+NASM Personal Trainer Exam Prep is our #1 pick.
 This study guide for the 2020 National Academy of Sports Medicine exam for Certified Personal Trainers highlights everything you need to know to pass the CPT (Certified Personal Trainer) exam.
 This guide even allows you to have access to additional resources on their website, including exam breakdowns, blogs, videos, and other helpful tricks.